ewinapun/ewinapun.github.io/_pages/about.md

 social: true
 ---

 **I'm currently on the job market!
-Please take a look of my <a href='/assets/pdf/Ewina_TKP_resume.pdf'>resume</a> and reach out if you are hiring a research scientist, software engineer, or other similar role.**
+Please reach out if you are hiring a research scientist, software engineer, or other similar role.
+You can find my resume below.**

+<a href='/assets/pdf/Ewina_TKP_resume.pdf'>Resume.</a> <a href='/assets/pdf/Ewina_Curriculum_Vitae.pdf'>Curriculum Vitae.</a>

-Hi, I am a graduating doctoral candidate in the <a href="https://www.braingate.org/">BrainGate team</a> at Brown University, under the supervision of Dr. Leigh Hochberg.
+I completed my Ph.D. at Brown University, under the supervision of Dr. Leigh Hochberg in the <a href="https://www.braingate.org/">BrainGate team</a>.
 My research focuses on designing stable and reliable brain-computer interfaces for long-term continuous clinical use for people with tetraplegia.

 Prior to Brown, I completed both undergraduate and master degree at the University of Southern California from 2014-2018, majoring in Electrical Engineering and Biomedical Engineering respectively.
-My <a href="http://ewinapun.com/projects/2_project/">undergraduate thesis</a> focused on adaptive subspace identification algorithm for dynamic tracking.
+I have research experience on BioMEMS design for implantable device and adaptive subspace identification algorithm for dynamic tracking in BCI.

-During my free time, I am a competitive ballroom dancer at Brown and enjoy baking and making artisan chocolates (level 1 certified by the International Institute of Chocolate and Cacao Tasting).
+During my free time, I am a competitive ballroom dancer at Brown, and enjoy baking and making artisan chocolates (level 1 certified by the International Institute of Chocolate and Cacao Tasting).
 My hobby list keeps growing, and I love learning new skills and traveling around the world.